Pioreactor/docs.pioreactor/user-guide/29-Automations/00-intro-to-automations.md

 ### `Skip first run`?

-When starting an automation, like chemostat, a ambiguity is whether to start dosing (or checking whether to dose) _immediately_, or delay N minutes to start.
-Checking `Skip first run` will choose the latter: delay N minutes.
+When starting an automation, like a chemostat, it is ambiguous whether to start dosing (or checking whether to dose) _immediately_, or wait _N_ minutes to start.
+Checking `Skip first run` will choose the latter: wait _N_ minutes, and then begin.